sahib/brig/docs/tutorial/mounts.rst

     tmp_rw_mount  /tmp/rw-mount  no         /

-Et Voilà, all mounts will be created and mounted once you enter ``brig fstab apply``.
+Et Voilà, all mounts will be created and mounted once you enter ``brig fstab apply`` or restart the daemon.
 The opposite can be achieved by executing ``brig fstab apply --unmount``.
-On every restart of the daemon, all mounts are mounted by default, so the only thing you need to make sure is that the daemon is running.

-*CAVEATS:* The FUSE filesystem is not yet perfect.
+*CAVEATS:* The FUSE filesystem is not yet perfect and somewhat experimental.
 Keep those points in mind:

 - **Performance:** Writing to FUSE is currently somewhat *memory and CPU intensive*.
 Generally, reading should be fast enough for most basic use